 Declaring a Major

 To declare a major in American Studies you do not have to fulfill additional requirements above or beyond the general admission requirements of the university.
 Most students can declare a major in American Studies through this site.
-To declare a double major in American Studies, you will need to fill out and return this form to Rowe 130.
+To declare a double major in American Studies, you will need to fill out and return s double-major declaration form to Rowe 130.

 Advising for Major